-Unemployment Compensation Benefits Denied in Oklahoma
+Learn About Unemployment Benefits Denials After Acceptance in Oklahoma

 In addition to having OK unemployment benefits denied due to an initial disqualification, UI beneficiaries can be denied unemployment benefits even after they have begun to receive unemployment compensation in Oklahoma.
 For example, if an applicant did not complete weekly benefit certifications to receive benefit payments in a timely manner, or did not search for work by being involved in a minimum of two activities per week in attempting to secure employment, he or she will lose eligibility for unemployment.
 In addition, if the petitioner did not notify the Unemployment Service Center about his or her change of address, refused a job referral from the Workforce Oklahoma Center or refused a job offer, he or she will lose unemployment insurance coverage.
-If a candidate fails to contact a representative after receiving a notice, or fails to attend a mandatory reemployment program activity, he or she will lose benefits.
+If a candidate fails to contact a representative after receiving a notice or fails to attend a mandatory reemployment program activity, he or she will lose benefits.

 Any time an unemployment insurance beneficiary procures a job, it may result in a reduction of unemployment benefits, depending on the income and hours worked.

-Unemployment Denial Appeals in Oklahoma
+Learn About Unemployment Denial Appeals in Oklahoma

 An unemployment denial appeal in OK can be initiated by the claimant if he or she disagrees with a Notice of Determination that rules the claimant ineligible to receive benefits.
 If an applicant has the unemployment compensation benefits denied, he or she has 10 calendar days from the mail date of the determination to appeal the determination.
 If the 10th day falls on a weekend or legal holiday, the 10th day will be the following business day.
 The unemployment denial appeal can be initiated in person, by mail, fax or email.
 The claimant needs to include his or her name, Social Security number, phone number, date of determination, and the section of law they are appealing and why they disagree with the decision.
-The mailing address, fax number, telephone number and email address will be listed on their determination.
+The mailing address, fax number, telephone number, and email address will be listed on their determination.

 Once the unemployment registration appeal is filed, the parties will be mailed an appeal packet with copies of all pertinent claim information.
 After the hearing has been set, the claimant will be mailed a notice of hearing.
 This notice will indicate what action is required from the claimant to participate in the hearing.
 The claimant’s side of the case is critical to the appeal and his or her failure to take part in the hearing may result in a decision denying benefits.
 If the claimant needs witnesses to bolster his or her case, he or she must arrange for them to participate.
 Information about subpoena of records or individuals will be included in the appeal packet.
 If the claimant has any questions, the can contact the Appeal Tribunal by phone.